Build and install your tool

 Name your run configuration something like Package My Tools.

-For Base Directory, click Browse Workspace and select your SDK project.
+For Base Directory, select Browse Workspace and choose your SDK project.

 For Goals, enter